-The results of this research are in line with research conducted by Adielyani & Mawardi (2020); Almansour et al. (2023); Altaf & Jan (2023); Fridana & Asandimitra (2020); Nareswari et al. (2021); Purwidianti et al. (2023); Sapkota (2023) and Syarkani & Alghifari (2022) which prove that overconfidence can further increase accuracy in making investment decisions.
+The results of this research are in line with research conducted by Adielyani & Mawardi (Adielyani & Mawardi, 2020), Almansour et al. (Almansour et al., 2023), Altaf & Jan (Altaf & Jan, 2023), Fridana & Asandimitra (Fridana & Asandimitra, 2020); Nareswari et al. (Nareswari et al., 2021); Purwidianti et al. (Purwidianti, Rahmawati, et al., 2023); Sapkota (Sapkota, 2023) and Syarkani & Alghifari (Syarkani & Alghifari, 2022) which prove that overconfidence can further increase accuracy in making investment decisions.
 The SME owners in this study have long experience running a business in their field.
 Therefore, they have high self-confidence when making risky investment decisions.